-With Europe's top club competition confirmed to return on 7 August, UEFA.com sums up the state of play.
+With Europe's top club competition back in action, UEFA.com sums up the state of play.

 Article top media content

 The UEFA Champions League season was put on hold in March due to the COVID-19 outbreak, with four of the eight round of 16 ties concluded.

 With the competition returning, UEFA.com picks up the threads.

 None of those four teams has ever won the competition, and Atalanta and Leipzig are both in the last eight for the first time.
 Indeed, this is Atalanta's first season in the UEFA Champions League, and only Leipzig's second.